 No books captivate my preschooler more than Herve Tullet’s interactive picture books.
 His stories demand active reader participation on every page, while teaching and exploring fun concepts.
 Mix It Up is no different, exploring the magic of color mixing.
+And this fun mixing colors preschool activity is a great way for your preschoolers to explore color mixing.

 In Mix It Up, Herve Tullet uses his interactive picture books to teach preschoolers about the magic of primary colors and color mixing.
 As the pages turn, or as he directs you to mash pages together, children can pretend to mix primary colors, yellow and blue, to make secondary colors, green.